nosarthur/gita/README.md

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/doc/screenshot.png)

+In the screenshot, the `gita remote nowhub` command translates to `git remote -v` for the `nowhub` repo.

-Here the branch color distinguishes 5 situations between local and remote branches:
+The branch color distinguishes 5 situations between local and remote branches:

 - white: local has no remote
 - green: local is the same as remote